modalpdx/Tiny104_USART/README.md

 The serial port in the terminal program needs to be set to 4800/8N1 to communicate.
 I had problems with higher baud rates.
-This is most likely the result of the default clock divider on the board (8MHz divided by 8 by default = 1MHz, but serial communication is only solid at divisions of something like 1.8345, not 1.
-The ATTiny104 datasheet explains this, so look there for an explanation).
+This is most likely the result of the default clock divider on the Xplained Nanon board.
+8MHz divided by 8 by default = 1MHz, but serial communication is only solid at divisions of something like 1.8345, not 1.
+The ATTiny104 datasheet explains this, so look there for an explanation.

+I admit that shoving an entire byte into a PORTx is not very glamorous.
+I'm trying to keep things really small which means no arrays, no enums, no loops or switch statements, etc. This is a dumb device, and like many dumb devices, it trusts you completely.
+Sending a byte and processing it immediately (and then forgetting about it) makes this all very compact.
+On my system, Atmel Studio reports 162 bytes of storage and 0 bytes of memory used, which fall well within the device's 1k of storage and 32 bytes of memory.

 ##CAVEATS:

-I have tested this locally using basic hardware and it has worked flawlessly.
+I have tested this using basic hardware and it has worked flawlessly.
 The component I attached to the reed relay was another LED (I know, yawn).
 The relay is rated up to something like 29V DC and 125V AC, so there isn't much that can't be operated by a similar relay, at least in the USA.

 That said, I will add for my own peace of mind that you should not mess with AC appliances and relays unless you have a background in electronics